eneakllomollari/pscraper-db/README.md

 [![Build Status](https://travis-ci.com/eneakllomollari/pscraper-db.svg?branch=master)](https://travis-ci.com/eneakllomollari/pscraper-db)

 ### Design

 Pscraper backend is designed using:

 * Django
 * Django REST framework
 * MySQL

 ### API

+This application is deployed in the heroku platform under [this](http://pscraper.herokuapp.com) url.
 For the API documentation go to the [Pscraper API](http://pscraper.herokuapp.com/api/v1/docs) site.

 ### Table Schema

 There are 3 main tables containing the data:

 #### pscraper_vehicle